verofa/intro-to-python-mgc-v2/README.md

 print(alphabet[2])
 ```

-It should look more an less like this:
+It should look more or less like this:

 ![Printing-letter-c](https://raw.githubusercontent.com/verofa/intro-to-python-mgc-v2/master/Printing-letter-c.PNG)